zitadel/terraform-provider-zitadel/docs/resources/domain.md

 page_title: "zitadel_domain Resource - terraform-provider-zitadel"
 subcategory: ""
 description: |-
-  Resource representing a domain of the organization.
+  Domain of an organization.
+Deprecated: use zitadel_organization_domain which uses the org/v2 API (requires ZITADEL 4.x).
 ---

 # zitadel_domain (Resource)

-Resource representing a domain of the organization.
+Domain of an organization. **Deprecated:** use `zitadel_organization_domain` which uses the org/v2 API (requires ZITADEL 4.x).

 ## Example Usage